sajalsrivastava-AImaker/Product_Sales_Analysis_With_Python/README.md

-# Product_Sales_Analysis_With_Python
-Analyzing Amazon Electronics Sales Data with Python
+# Analyzing Amazon Electronics Sales Data with Python
 Description:
 This project delves into the world of online electronics sales by analyzing a dataset from Amazon.
 Using Python libraries and guided by data science principles, we'll uncover valuable insights into customer behavior, product performance, and sales trends.
 This exploration will aid in understanding market dynamics and potentially inform strategic business decisions.